danfuzz/samizdat/doc/samizdat-0/library-boolean.md

   ones with a value.

 * Any given uniqlet never compares as identical to anything but itself.
-Any two uniqlets have a consistent, transitive, and commutative &mdash; but otherwise arbitrary &mdash; ordering.
+There is a total ordering of uniqlets, which is consistent, transitive, and symmetric &mdash; but otherwise arbitrary.

 #### `lowOrderIs value1 value2 check1 check2? <> boolean`